A Combination Chart is a must-have tool in the arsenal of a professional that works with data frequently.

 For example, if you work in sales, you can use Google Sheets Combo Charts to compare sales versus net revenue in a given period.

-The Combo chart is a must-have tool for sales departments because it can convey insights into actual sales revenue versus targets in a given financial year.
+The Combo chart is a must-have tool for sales departments because it can convey insights into sales revenue versus targets in a given financial year.

 Use Combo Visualization if your goal is to validate the correlation between metrics in your data.

-For instance, if you’re a digital marketer, you can use Combination Graphs to validate the correlation between clickthrough rate (CTR) and conversion.
+For instance, if you’re a digital marketer, you can use Combination Graphs to validate the correlation between click through rate (CTR) and conversion.

 To read and interpret a Combo Visualization Design, follow the easy steps below: